bhritchie/no-comment/README.md

     :NoComment

-This command comments out the current line by adding a comment string to the beginning of it.
-It is assumed that the user will want to create a mapping for this.
+This command toggles a comment string at the start of the current line.
+The user will likely want to create a mapping for it.
 For example:

     nnoremap <leader>c :NoComment<cr>